hhaouala/exercice/README.md

 #### API Documentation (Glue code Only)

-To generate API documentation please use (on a project already compiled) :
+To generate API documentation please use (on a project already configured) :
 ``` shell
   cd build
   make Doxygen install